Machine Learning Featurizations for AI Hacking of Political Systems: Frameworks for political featurization

 \item Node attribute prediction (or classification), in which a property of a node is predicted based on its position within a network and other features.
 For example, a political actor's unstated position on an issue could be inferred based on the positions of their neighbors in the network.
 An AI hacker could gain an advantage by identifying and targeting policymakers who may be most persuadable on an issue.
 An AI hacker seeking to influence an election could also use node attribute prediction to assess the probability of a slate of potential candidates to enter an electoral race, enabling them to offer key early campaign contributions to undeclared candidates who might then become beholden to demands of the hacker.

 \item Inference on node and edge feature weights or substructures, in which a model trained on historical data reveals the relative importance of each feature of its nodes and edges.
 For example, the trained weights of a fitted model for voting outcomes of a legislative body may support the inference that one factor (e.g., party alignment) is far more important than another (e.g., communication frequency) in predicting the voting behavior of each legislator.
 This insight could give an AI hacker a distinct advantage in proposing a legislative strategy.
-Techniques also exist to extract explainable substructures of graphs that are associated with certain outcomes \cite{yuan_explainability_2021}.
+Techniques also exist to extract explainable substructures of graphs that are associated with certain outcomes \citep{yuan_explainability_2021}.
 For example, an AI hacker might identify a pattern such as a voting block of legislators from the same region that share a particular position on a secondary issue that strongly predicts their behavior on another issue.
 Such an insight could help an AI hacker to propose a communication or funding strategy targeted to that legislative block.
 Moreover, this strategy is perhaps the most relevant to the charge of finding an AI system that could discover gerrymandering, which itself represents a recurring local substructure in a geographic network of constituent-district assignments.
-In practice, it can be impractical to interpret or ``explain'' the complex layers of weights in deep learning models, so a predictive system that is interpretable by design may be preferable for this task \cite{rudin_stop_2019}.
+In practice, it can be impractical to interpret or ``explain'' the complex layers of weights in deep learning models, so a strategically effective pattern of this type may be difficult to detect or, in contrast, hackers may prefer to use a predictive system that is interpretable by design so they can better understand and leverage the insight surfaced by the AI \citep{rudin_stop_2019}.

 \end{itemize}